PrahaTurbo/FortniteHome/README.md

 * Latest news of Battle Royale mode
 * Current daily shop deals
 * Full catalog browser with filter and search
-* Most of the items have an embedded YouTube video with presentation
+* Most of the items have an embedded YouTube video
-* See in-game statistics for provided nickname
+* In-game statistics for provided nickname
 * Full russian language support

 ## Screenshots